WiseVision-AI-Tech/WiseVision-AI-Tech/README.md

 <h6> WiseVision Technologies, founded in 2022, pioneers retail analytics solutions specializing in customer behavior analysis, tailored assortment evaluation by store, and advanced insights into seasonality and catchment areas.
 Our expertise spans affinity testing, sales forecasting, and shoplift detection, empowering retailers with actionable intelligence for operational efficiency and customer satisfaction.</h6>

+<h6>WiseVision Technologies is a company specialized in building AI solutions mainly for the retail sector, we use computer vision and machine learning to analyse the customer behaviour inside our stores then merge this data to the sales history in order to evaluate the pertinence of the proposed assortment.
+Our team is ready to help. </h6>

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>

 - 📫 How to reach us *admin@wisevision.io*